 Trim tabs are also useful in correcting a port or starboard running list.
-If the boat is listing to the port side press the starboard trim tab switch toward "bow down".
+If the boat is listing to the port side press the starboard trim tab switch toward "bow down" ("bow up" shown above for reference).
 Press the port trim tab switch toward "bow down" to correct a starboard list.
-This will tend to lower the bow by pulling the higher side to a level position.
+This will lower the bow by pulling the higher side to a level position.
 If your bow is already in a low position you may correct a listing condition by pressing the trim tab switch toward "bow up".
-This will raise the low side and level the boat, improving the running angle.
+This will cause the low side to rise and level the boat, improving the running angle.

+Trim tabs in the extreme "bow up" positions will have no effect on the boat's ride.
 Trim tabs in the extreme "bow down" position will cause the boat to come on plane with minimum bow rise.
 Unless you are operating at low speeds or with considerable cockpit weight you will likely want to raise the tabs slightly when underway in order to avoid "plowing" water.
 With the tabs in the "bow down" position you will be able to maintain a plane at the least possible RPMs.